* Euro off lows despite uncertainty about Italy's politics

 By Ian Chua and Hideyuki Sano

-SYDNEY/TOKYO, Dec 11 (Reuters) - The euro stabilised near two-week lows on Tuesday as nerves calmed over Italy's latest political turmoil and as prospects of more stimulus from the Federal Reserve pinned down the dollar.
+SYDNEY/TOKYO, Dec 11 (Reuters) - The euro hovered above two-week lows on Tuesday as nerves calmed over Italy's latest political turmoil for now and as prospects of more stimulus from the Federal Reserve pinned down the dollar.